A Step-by-Step Approach on How to Read, Organize, & Draft Your Answer to an MEE Essay Question

 Use the call – the question prompts – at the end of the essay question to organize your outline (and eventually your essay answer).

-Often the call will tell you to discuss certain issues/points, which are numbered.
+Often the call will tell you to discuss certain issues/points, which are numbered or lettered.
 It’s best to organize your answer in the same order.
 Below is an example.

 Example of Question Call with “Specific Prompts”

 (from July 2017 MEE, Essay 2 – Constitutional Law)

 - Can the bank maintain a suit in federal court against State A for damages?
 Explain.

 - Can the bank maintain a suit in federal court against the state Superintendent of Banking to enjoin her from enforcing the State A statute?
 Explain.

 - Is the State A statute unconstitutional?
 Explain.

 - State cannot be sued for money damages

 - Exception for allowing suit for injunctive relief against a state official